ikkez/F3-Sugar/Cortex/readme.md

 Use `DESC` and `ASC` flags for sorting fields, just like in SQL.
 Additional `group` settings might be handled in a future version.

+## Collections

+Whenever you use the `find` method, it will return an instance of the new CortexCollection class.
+This way we are able determine the whole collection from the inside of every single mapper in the results, and that gives us some more advanced features, like the [smart-loading of relations](https://github.com/ikkez/F3-Sugar/issues/23#issuecomment-24956163).
+You can also transpose the results by a defined key using `getBy()` or fetch all values of a certain key using `getAll()`.
+More about that later in the API docs.

 ## Known Bugs